nathanschwarz/meteor-cluster/README.md

     - some `Integer` value will have the system not shutdown workers until the number passed in milliseconds has passed since last a job was available to be picked up by a worker

     **NOTE:** default behavior when `keepAlive` is not set is to only keep alive workers when there are jobs available to be picked up by them.
+  - `autoInitialize`: an optional parameter that controls whether the system will automatically initialize the cluster's polling for jobs when the `MasterCluster` is created.
+Default is set to `true`.

   `Cluster.isMaster()`: `true` if this process is the master<br/>